Published on June 15th, 2017 | by Ruben0

 A new style of unusual sherries that aim to attract a young audience

 It could have been the name of an Almódovar movie, but Mírame Cuando Te Hablo is a Pale Cream from Bodegas Romate.
 Launched at the end of 2015, it is part of a small series of wines called Unusual Sherries, all of which are meant to attract a younger type of consumer, with a wine character that is slightly deviant from what we’re used to.
-To underscore this, they are presented with stylish labels in a Bordeaux-style wine bottle instead of the usual Jerezana bottle.
+To underscore this, they are presented with stylish labels in a Bourgogne-style wine bottle instead of the usual Jerezana bottle.

 Besides Mírame Cuando Te Hablo there are two slightly more classic expressions: ¿Fuego?
 No Thanks (a Cream based on Amontillado) and Voy a perderme (Pedro Ximénez with a small percentage of Moscatel).

 Terribly popular as an alternative for a Martini Bianco in the UK in the 1970s, Pale Cream is nowadays a bit of a forgotten category in the sherry market.
 It is a blend based on Fino (from the pago Añina in this case), sweetened with a little young Moscatel or (in other cases) concentrated grape must.
 This style was invented by Croft, a brand currently marketed by González Byass.